terence-lim/quant-agents/README.md

 Contains client-side interfaces and shared agent composition utilities.
 - `shared_agents.py` defines reusable model + agent factories used by multiple apps.
 - `agent_delegation.py` defines reusable delegation tool wiring (`report_agent_tool`, `coding_agent_tool`) that can be attached to the research agent in any runtime.
-- `st_client.py` remains the Streamlit UI entrypoint and imports the shared factories.
+- `st_client.py` is the Streamlit UI entrypoint and imports the shared factories.
 - `agent_cli.py` is a standalone Python CLI example showing how to use the same agents outside Streamlit.
 - `client_utils.py` centralizes reusable client helpers.